blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 	- You cannot believe in lies unless you stop trusting the truth
 	- You can't believe there is an invisible dragon unless you believe in lies
 	- You can't believe rape is good, unless you trust what my philosophy says

+- Those who want religion are those who are bad
+	- They do bad things
+	- They seek forgiveness
+	- They again blame the innocent